PaystackHQ/paystack-android/README.md

 Send the reference to your server and verify by calling our REST API.
 An authorization will be returned which will allow you know if its code is reusable.
 You can learn more about our verify call [here](https://developers.paystack.co/docs/verifying-transactions).

-> We are retiring the createToken function.
-You can access the old documentation [here](CREATETOKEN.md).

 ### 5. Charging Returning Customers
 See details for charging returning customers [here](https://developers.paystack.co/docs/charging-returning-customers).